Zaechus/nixos-config/modules/README.md

 Packages needed for software development.

 ### Gaming
-A superset of the graphical module, it provides extra packages needed for gaming
+A superset of the graphical module, it provides extra packages for gaming

 ### Laptop
 Enables additional packages and settings for laptop computers.